-- It can cause an individual to relive bad past experiences that resulted in the loss of a job or negative responses from colleagues or peers. - It can lead to the experience of exclusion. - It can cause an individual to become an object of curiosity. - It can lead to being blamed if something doesn't go right. - It can lead to being treated differently than others. - It can bring up conflicting feelings about self-image. - It can lead to being viewed as needy, not self-sufficient, or unable to perform on par with peers. - It could lead to being overlooked for a job, team, group, or organization. - Disclosing personal and sensitive information can be extremely difficult and embarrassing.
+- a) It can cause an individual to relive bad past experiences that resulted in the loss of a job or negative responses from colleagues or peers. - b) It can lead to the experience of exclusion. - c) It can cause an individual to become an object of curiosity. - d) It can lead to being blamed if something doesn't go right. - e) It can lead to being treated differently than others. - f) It can bring up conflicting feelings about self-image. - g) It can lead to being viewed as needy, not self-sufficient, or unable to perform on par with peers. - h) It can lead to being overlooked for a job, team, group, or organization. - i) Disclosing personal and sensitive information can be extremely difficult and embarrassing.